athanase/les-hauts-bois/doc/html.md

 * [Google Analytics Demos & Tools](https://ga-dev-tools.appspot.com/)
 * [Privacy Controls in Google Analytics](https://support.google.com/analytics/answer/9019185)

-**N.B.** The Google Analytics snippet is included by default mainly because Google Analytics is [currently one of the most popular tracking solutions](https://trends.builtwith.com/analytics/Google-Analytics) out there.
+**N.B.** The Google Analytics snippet is included by default Mainly because Google Analytics is [currently one of the most popular tracking solutions](https://trends.builtwith.com/analytics/Google-Analytics) out there.
 However, its usage isn't set in stone, and you SHOULD consider exploring the